aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

     });
     ```

-If the customer didn't authenticate himself yet, an empty customer item is returned:
+If the customer didn't authenticate herself/himself yet, an empty customer item is returned:

 ```json
 {